bspark2318/bspark2318/README.md

 ## Past projects I've worked on
 - [Puffin](https://www.puffinmaps.com/)  - Contributing member (April 2021 - August 2021) : https://www.puffinmaps.com/
+- [Chicago 2022 Datathon](https://mass-contagion.glitch.me/) - Participant for IC2S2 Datathon 2022 (July 2022)
+- [Birthday App](https://github.com/bspark2318/birthdayApp) - iOS application with both front-end and backend implemented.
+Backend was deployed on to GCP in the past, but is now taken down (June 2022) :  [Repository](https://github.com/bspark2318/birthdayApp)
 - [Good Taste](https://github.com/bspark2318/good-taste-ios) - Front end of an iOS application with a simulated backend (Uploaded March 2022) : [Repository](https://github.com/bspark2318/good-taste-ios)

 ### Project Pipeline
-- [ ] Personal website using React.js for front-end and Nest.js for back-end (0%)
+- [ ] Personal website using React and TypeScript for front-end and GraphQL and MySQL for back-end (20%)
-- [ ] Birthday App - Minimal iOS app to keep track of your contacts' birthdays (Swift UI)

 ## Current Projects and Timeline

 ### Personal website
 - [x] Figure out where to host the website
-- [ ] Creating a template designs of the website
+- [x] Creating a template designs of the website on Figma

-### iOS App : Birthday App
+- [x] Two basic views for Home and About
-- [ ] Integrating Calendar interface with SwiftUI
+- [ ] Building backend with GraphQL and MySQL containerized in Docker